tommasomoretti/nameless-analytics-streaming-protocol/README.md

 ---

-# Measurament protocol
+# Streaming protocol

-The Nameless Analytics Measurement Protocol is a method for send data to [Nameless Analytics Server-side client tag](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag).
+The Nameless Analytics Streaming protocol is a method for send data to [Nameless Analytics Server-side client tag](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag).

 For an overview of how Nameless Analytics works [start from here](https://github.com/tommasomoretti/nameless-analytics).